hiroki-chen/SGXOram/PartitionORAM/README.md

 * spdlog for logging.
 * Libsodium for cryptographic tools.

 You can install dependencies manually or by the shell script `deps.sh` if you are running Ubuntu.
+Note that C++17 is required, and `gRPC` library should be built by C++17.